 I got a bit freaked out, because we both tend to be laid back about the warm weather storms around here.
 You get used to them.
 They're a part of life.
 Seeing Matt leave his dinner on his desk to bolt downstairs was enough to get me moving, so we headed for the stairs just in time to hear something slam against the guest bathroom window.
 I didn't stop to see what it was - we just continued into our bedroom closet with the animals and used Facebook on our phones to get updates on what in the heck was going on outside.
 I could hear leaves and debris slamming into the windows, and the house creaked and popped from the relentless wind.
 We looked at each other in the light from our cell phone screens and hoped we would still have a house when it was all over.

 The next morning, we were still without power.
 Knoxville Utilities Board stated that it was the worst power outage in Knoxville's history, with some residents without power for more than a week.
-We went to California as planned and our power was back when we returned 6 days later, though we did have to throw out everything in our fridge and freezer.
+We went to California as planned and our power was back when we returned 6 days later, though we did have to throw out everything in our fridge and freezer, we also had to call an electrician Murrumbeena to inspect our wiring for damage.
 Talk about motivation to clean house!
 Apparently, we picked a good time to get out of town.

 The morning after the storm, we found the source of the banging we heard against the guest bathroom window:

 This, along with several large branches that broke off of our trees and the loss of everything in our fridge, was the only damage we had to deal with.
-Considering there are people with entire trees sitting in their living rooms, we are so thankful that we got off easily!
+Considering there are people with entire trees sitting in their living rooms and roofs that will need to be repaired by a professional at Blue Ladder Roofing of Noblesville, we are so thankful that we got off easily!
 I think everyone around here is a little shaken (and annoyed) with the storms this year.
 Hopefully we've seen the worst of it!